Double Tongue (Frog Eye) Piercings – Everything You Need To Know

 You want to go into the piercing studio with a clear head.
 Therefore, scheduling your piercing appointment at the same time as a stressful task you have to get done, like a work or school deadline is not advised.

 It also means avoiding alcohol or drugs prior to heading for your piercing.
 If you think they will help you cope with anxiety or pain, think again.
 They’ll likely heighten your awareness of those things.

 Here’s another stressor you may not think about--exercise.
 Plan to take off the day from working out.
 Exercise is good for you, but it is also a physical stressor.
 If you work out before getting pierced, your body is busy healing your tired muscles, not your new piercings.

 Most people experience a bit of anxiety before getting a piercing.
 You can make yourself more relaxed by wearing comfortable clothes, listening to music while you get pierced, or bringing a friend to talk to you or just hold your hand.

 Low blood sugar is a common cause of passing out during piercings.
-Most people do not pass out.
-But when your body reacts to the trauma of the piercing needle, it can make already low blood sugar levels drop even lower.
+Most people do not pass out, although, when your body reacts to the trauma of the piercing needle, it can make already low blood sugar levels drop even lower.

 Eat about an hour before your appointment so your blood sugar levels are normal and you don’t risk feeling nauseated from eating too close to the piercing time.